-Moreover, the Arbiter, makes reference to case number 137/2018 against MPM, (fn.
-1 Decided today), whereby it results that the Service Provider itself declared in July 2015, in reply to a member's concern regarding losses, that:
+Moreover, the Arbiter makes reference to Case Number 137/2018 (fn.
+1 Decided today) whereby it results that the Service Provider itself declared in July 2015, in reply to a member's concern regarding losses, that:

 '... whilst we, as Trustees, will review and assess any losses, these can only be on the maturity of the note, (fn.
 2 Emphasis of the Arbiter) as any valuations can and will be distorted ahead of the expiry'. (fn.
 3 Case Number 137/2018 (a fol.
-7 of the file))
+7 of the file) decided today)

-The Service Provider did not prove the date of maturity of the structured notes comprising the respective portfolio of the Complainant.
+The Service Provider did not prove the date of maturity of the structured notes comprising the portfolio of the Complainant.

-According to a table presented by the Service Provider attached to its Additional Submissions certain structured notes were still within his portfolio after the coming into force of the Act. (fn.
-4 A fol.
-186 - 'Doc.
-MM1' to MPM's Additional Submissions)
+According to a statement presented by the Complainant certain structured notes were still within her portfolio after the coming into force of the Act with certain notes also maturing in 2017. (fn.
+4 Account Statement issued by Old Mutual Internation) as attached to the Complaint Form)

-The Arbiter has also discovered from case number 127/2018 against MPM, (fn.
+The Arbiter has also discovered from Case Number 127/2018 (fn.
 5 Decided today) that the Service Provider sent communication to all members of the Scheme with respect to the position with CWM. (fn.
 6 Case Number 127/2018 (a fol.
-53 of the file), decided today) In this regard, in September 2017, members were notified by MPM about the suspension of the terms of business that MPM had with CWM.
+53 of the file) decided today)

+In this regard, in September 2017, members were notified by MPM about the suspension of the terms of business that MPM had with CWM.
 Later, in October 2017, MPM also notified the members of the Scheme about the full withdrawal of such terms of business with CWM.